 Ph.D.
 Candidate, Department of Economics, Cornell University

-I am PhD candidate in the Department of Economics at Cornell University.
+I am a PhD candidate in the Department of Economics at Cornell University.
 I will be on the job market in Fall 2019.

-I am also interested in the the policy issues raised by behavioral economics.
-One project explores how the timing of the SNAP recertification process can have large welfare implications; another examines both individual and firm responds to tobacco regulations.
+I am also interested in the policy issues raised by behavioral economics.
+One project explores how the timing of the SNAP recertification process can have large welfare implications; another examines both individual and firm responses to tobacco regulations.
 A separate strand of my research studies how asymmetric information and non-standard preferences can shape market structures: for example, showing that fairness concerns can act as a constraint on exchange, or examining how selection into private health insurance markets is affected by the provision of universal public healthcare.

 Prior to my work as a PhD student, I worked as a Research Analyst at Morgan Stanley in London.
 I was born and raised in Ireland, and received my M.Litt, M.Sc. and B.A. degrees from Trinity College Dublin.